 Is your student searching for a place to live off campus, or will be in the future?
-Off Campus Housing and Support Services is here to help!
+Off Campus Engagement and Support is here to help!
 We are available as a resource to you and your student as you search for an apartment that fits your budget, meets safety standards, and meets your students’ needs.

 - Prepare to co-sign.
 Students are often required to have a co-signor to show proof of income and/or have a credit check.
-As a co-signor, you are responsible for rent if tenants are unable to pay.
+As a co-signer, you are responsible for rent if tenants are unable to pay.